0xYahia/Front-End-Material/Study/javaScriptStd.md

 2: Event loop => Asynchronous JavaScript: Promises, Async/Await and AJAX.
 3: How the DOM really works => Advanced DOM and Events.
 #----------------------------------------------------------------------------------------------------------------------------------------------------#
+importNode():
+The document.importNode() method is a built-in method in the Document Object Model (DOM) interface of JavaScript.
+It allows you to import and clone a node from one document to another.

+When you have a node in one document and want to use it in another document, you cannot directly move the node itself.
+Instead, you can use document.importNode() to create a copy of the node that can be appended to or inserted into the target document.

+The document.importNode() method takes two arguments: the node you want to import and a boolean value indicating whether to import the node's child nodes as well.
+The syntax is as follows:
+var importedNode = document.importNode(node, deep);

+node: The node you want to import from one document to another. deep (optional): A boolean value indicating whether to import the node's child nodes as well.
+If true, the entire subtree of the node will be cloned and imported.
+If false, only the node itself will be cloned (default value is false).

+Here's an example usage of document.importNode():

+// Source document
+var sourceDocument = document;
+var sourceElement = sourceDocument.getElementById("myElement");

+// Target document
+var targetDocument = anotherDocument;
+var importedElement = targetDocument.importNode(sourceElement, true);

+// Append the imported element to the target document targetDocument.body.appendChild(importedElement);

+In the example, sourceElement is a node from the source document that you want to import into the targetDocument.
+By using document.importNode(), you create a copy of the sourceElement in the targetDocument.
+The importedElement can then be appended or inserted into the targetDocument as needed.

+Note that document.importNode() is particularly useful when you need to work with nodes across different documents or when you want to avoid direct mutation of the original node.
+It allows you to safely and effectively reuse or clone nodes between documents while maintaining their structure and properties.